micmejia/bible-dump/NKJV/John/John 19.md

 Then He said to the disciple, "Behold your mother!"
 And from that hour that disciple took her to his own _home._ ## It Is Finished

 ###### 28
-After this, Jesus, [^e]knowing that all things were now accomplished, that the Scripture might be fulfilled, said, "I thirst!"
+After this, Jesus, knowing that all things were now accomplished, that the Scripture might be fulfilled, said, "I thirst!"

 ###### 29
 Now a vessel full of sour wine was sitting there; and they filled a sponge with sour wine, put _it_ on hyssop, and put _it_ to His mouth.